MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

   4d:   c3                      retq
 {% endhighlight %}

 So if we jump to the beginning of our shellcode, we will end up in `factorial`.
-And because `factorial` is a `static` function, I don't believe it is required to be callable with the standard calling convention like `custom_main` is, so it may be unsafe to call.
+And because `factorial` is a `static` function, I don't believe it is required to be callable with the standard calling convention like `custom_main` is, so a function like it may even be unsafe to call.

 Here's how to add an `offset` that we can use to jump to the correct function: